 6. What happens if I don't meet the required hours and/or GPA at the end of the spring semester?

-Students who do not meet the required hours and/or GPA may request a summer option to make up those hours before the fall semester.
+Students who do not meet the required hours and/or GPA may request a summer or fall option to make up those hours.

 7. What classes will students take while in the Baylor@MCC program?

 In their first semester, students typically take Chapel (CHA 1088) and the new student experience course University 1000 (UNIV 1000) at Baylor.
 In their second semester, students typically will take CHA 1088 and a citizenship and community service class (CCS 1100) at Baylor.
 Students work closely with their academic adviser to determine the best schedule for their particular situation at Baylor.
 At MCC, students will take at least 15 hours each semester.
 These courses are determined by working closely with the MCC academic advisor who will take the student's intended major/degree into consideration.

 8. Will AP/IB credits or dual enrollment credits count toward the 30-hour requirements?

 Only credits earned after beginning the program are counted toward the 30-hour requirement to complete the program.
 However, AP, IB, CLEP, dual credit and other credit-by-exam transferrable hours will be accepted according to the terms and conditions established by academic departments and may count toward degree requirements.